austraea/DHProject2022/_posts/2022-02-15-Lab 3 Report-First.md

 I did not venture into cracking the codes right after my initial practices.
 I did more experiments: removing information before or after the semicolon.
 For instance, I input ``(.*)\;`` or ``\;(.*)`` to remove information before or after the semicolon as follows.
 [Output Ex1.]( https://regex101.com/r/uAZVT9/1)
 [Output Ex2.]( https://regex101.com/r/cZwgGI/1)
 It was time-consuming, yet it was worth a shot!
 This process allowed me to become familiar with the Regular Expression program.
 The following records demonstrate my attempts to clean the dataset.
 What I focused on was how to remove as many characters as possible at once.
-After several trials and errors, I found the best solutions for myself.
+After several trials and errors, I found (sometimes unexpectedly!) possible solutions.

 **First Attempt**